Definition, Etiology, PathogenesisTop

 3. Histologic and immunohistochemical examination of an involved lymph node (examination of a complete node is recommended) or other involved tissues.

-5. Imaging studies: Contrast-enhanced computed tomography (CT) (of the neck, chest, abdomen, and lesser pelvis), chest radiographs.
-Positron emission tomography (PET)-CT can be useful in initial staging.
+5. Imaging studies: Contrast-enhanced computed tomography (CT) (of the neck, chest, abdomen, and lesser pelvis), chest radiography, and positron emission tomography (PET)-CT.

 6. Other studies: Pretreatment electrocardiography (ECG), echocardiography, and pulmonary function tests, HIV and hepatitis testing, pregnancy test in younger women.